biryukie/TakeaPlantLeaveaPlant_User_Review_Bot/README.md

 # /r/TakeaPlantLeaveaPlant User Review Bot
-A simple user review bot for /r/TakeaPlantLeaveaPlant.
+A user review bot for /r/TakeaPlantLeaveaPlant.

-The bot takes three arguments in the form of `username rating review_URL`, adds the user to the Reviews wikipage, and updates their flair.
+The bot takes three arguments in the form of `username rating review_URL`, adds the user to a wikipage for reviews starting with their username's first character, and updates their flair.

 ## Requirements
 1. Install [Python 3.6.8](https://www.python.org/downloads/release/python-368/)